Clemson University vs College of Charleston

 The Verdict

-Clemson University significantly outperforms College of Charleston on financial ROI (86 vs 57).
-The 29-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless College of Charleston offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors Clemson University.
+On the money, this one isn't close: Clemson University clearly outperforms College of Charleston (86 vs 57), a 29-point gap driven by better earnings for what graduates paid.
+Unless College of Charleston brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to Clemson University.

 Want to personalize these numbers?